antfu/eslint-config/README.md

 ### Optional Configs

+We provide some optional configs for specific use cases, that we don't include their dependencies by default.

 #### React

-We do include configs for React.
-But due to the install size of React plugins we didn't include the dependencies by default.

 To enable React support, need to explicitly turn it on: